-John Atkinson: I have farmed in Nibthwaite my whole life however my farm practice has changed over the years as I became more aware and interested in conservation farming.
-I am passionate about producing the best quality meat in a natural and sustainable way.
+John Atkinson: I have farmed in Nibthwaite my whole life, however, my farm practice has changed over the years as I became more aware and interested in conservation farming.
+I am passionate about producing the best quality meat in a natural, ethical and sustainable way.
 In my mind this comes from animals being reared outdoors on permanent pasture providing a varied and wholesome forage.
 I am a committee member for the Federation of Cumbria Commoners, the Dry Stone Walling Association and Whitebred Shorthorn Cattle Society.
-I am also a member of the Luing Cattle Society and the Castlemilk Moorit Sheep Society and I am Chair of the Rare Breed Survival Trust Cumbria Support Group.
+I am also a member of the Luing Cattle Society and the Castlemilk Moorit Sheep Society and I am Trustee of the Rare Breed Survival Trust.

 Maria Benjamin: I am from Scotland and moved to the Lake District in 2010 after studying Fine Art at Goldsmiths College and working in London for 12 years.
 I have worked as an artist, film maker, film editor and creative producer.
-I joined John on his family farm in 2014 and haven’t looked back.
-My role on the farm, besides helping with the general farm work, is running our accommodation sites, product development, marketing and sales.
+I joined John on his family farm in 2015 and haven’t looked back.
+My role on the farm, besides helping with the general farm work, is running our diversification businesses, including product development, marketing and sales.
 I am always thinking of ways to make the most out of what we have as I love where we live and what we do and want to share that passion in a tangible way.
-I make soap from our Jersey cow’s milk and we sell raw fleece, knitting wool and wool products from our flock of rare and native British sheep.
-I am a member of the British Lop Pig Society, Castlemilk Moorit Sheep Society and Teeswater Sheep Society and I am Secretary for the Rare Breed Survival Trust Cumbria Support Group.
+I make soap from our Jersey cow’s milk and we sell raw fleece, knitting wool, tweed and wool products from our flock of rare and native British sheep.
+I am a member of the British Lop Pig Society, Castlemilk Moorit Sheep Society and Teeswater Sheep Breeders’ Association and I am Secretary for the Rare Breed Survival Trust Cumbria Support Group.
+I am also a trustee for the Lakeland Arts Trust.
 We are both advocates for environmentally sustainable, high animal welfare farming.